zammad/zammad-documentation/general-ticket.rst

 * closed

-  * Ticket is solved/finished, no further action/attention needed
+  * Ticket has been solved/finished, no further action/attention needed

-Ticket Colors
+Ticket colors
 =============

-On almost every place in the UI where a ticket is shown you will see a colored circle.
-The color shows you if the ticket needs attention:
+Almost anywhere a ticket is being shown you will see a colored circle.
+The color tells you if the ticket needs attention:

 * Orange

-  * Ticket is created, somebody needs to work on it
+  * Ticket has been created, somebody needs to work on it
   * Pending reminder of ticket has been reached, somebody needs to work on it

 * Red